BimsaraS99/rule-replication-with-rnn/README.md

-Sure!
-Here's a beginner-friendly article based on your RNN project:

----

 # 🧠 Modeling and Replicating Rule-Based Systems with Recurrent Neural Networks (RNN)

 This project is a beginner-friendly way to understand **how Recurrent Neural Networks (RNNs)** work, by teaching a neural network to replicate a simple rule-based system.
 No need to start with complex datasets—here, we generate our own using simple logic!